blobaa/bba-did-method-handler-ts/README.md

 ### createDID

 The `createDID` function lets you create a bba DID.
-It provides the following interface:
+It has the following signature:

 ````typescript